Learn how forecasting sometimes falls apart, and what to do when it does. In this blog we present several major stumbling blocks to watch out for.

 There are several major stumbling blocks people encounter time and time again.
 Ask yourself:

-- Is your forecasting cycle too long, or do you use outdated tools?
+- Is Your Forecasting Cycle Too Long?
 Frequent forecasting helps to alert colleagues to differences in expectations early, before a problem spirals.
 You also may want to consider a cloud-based performance management system that allows you to constantly adjust your forecast by drilling down into granular areas.
 Did sales fall last month because you lost a few execs?
 Your system needs to let you go in and fine-tune it.
 A good system is also far more efficient and less onerous than traditional spreadsheet-based forecasting, meaning you have more time to have the right discussions that lead to the right information.

 Companies that forecast really well treat the process as a team activity—there’s heavy collaboration between the finance department and business unit leaders.
 How do you do this?